 - How many hourly v.s. salary workers you have

 - The state laws where your business is located

 Before switching pay periods, double-check with your state to ensure it's legal before switching pay frequencies.
 For example, according to the employment law handbook of Michigan, “an employer may pay employees one (1) time per month, two (2) times per month, every two (2) weeks, every week or more frequently.
 An employer must designate regular paydays.”

 Consider the impact on the employee.

-After determining the desired pay period is legal in your state, consider the impact of employee benefits.
-For example, the change to plan remittance to carriers.
+After determining the desired pay period is legal in your state, consider the impact of employee benefits, for example, the change to plan remittance to carriers.
 This is especially true when switching from semi-monthly to bi-weekly.
 When you run bi-weekly payroll, there are two months with three paychecks and these additional days change the deduction amounts.
 A popular option is to block deductions from the third paycheck.
 Before making a switch in pay frequencies, consider how it will affect employee deductions and how you want to go about it.

 If you decide to change your pay frequency, it's crucial to inform your employees of this change.
-Give your employees enough time to sort out their benefits, contribution, and personal budgets before the pay period change goes live.
+Give your employees enough time to sort out their benefits, contribution, and personal budgets before the pay period change is implemented.
 With some strategic planning (and the right payroll software!), there should be minimal disruption in your pay schedule.
 Payroll professionals would advise you to make the pay change at the start of a new quarter or calendar year to ensure the switch is as seamless as possible.

 At Dominion, we can guarantee you will be operating within legal parameters when it comes to your payroll pay periods.
 We cut the time to run your payroll up to 90% from the moment service begins.
 When year-end rolls around, Dominion guarantees tax filing so you won’t have any penalties.
-If you are interested in what services Dominon offers, schedule a demo with us.
+If you are interested in what services Dominion offers, schedule a demo with us.